bensonOSei/blog-api/README.md

 ## Description

 This is a simple blog API that allows users to create, read, update and delete blog posts.
-This API is built using Laravel 8 and SQLite.
+This API is built using Laravel 8 and MySQL.

 ## Installation